awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 }
 ```

-## Encrypting and Decrypting Byte Streams with Multiple Master Key Providers<a name="java-example-multiple-providers"></a>
+## Encrypting and decrypting byte streams with multiple master key providers<a name="java-example-multiple-providers"></a>

 The following example shows you how to use the AWS Encryption SDK with more than one master key provider\.
 Using more than one master key provider creates redundancy if one master key provider is unavailable for decryption\.
 This example uses a CMK in [AWS KMS](https://aws.amazon.com/kms/) and an RSA key pair as the master keys\.